akoutit/akoutit.github.io/README.md

 ![Portfolio Banner](bannerli.png)

 Welcome to my GitHub portfolio!
-I'm a student engineer seeking an internship of at least 25 weeks starting on April 1st.
-I aim to apply what I've learned during my years at engineering school and preparatory classes, learn new skills, and grow both professionally and personally.
+I'm an engineering graduate actively seeking a full-time position.
+I aim to leverage the skills and knowledge I've gained during my years at engineering school and preparatory classes.
+I'm eager to apply these in a professional setting, learn new technologies, and continue to grow both professionally and personally.

 ## Table of Contents